Ouyi Zhixu

-Overview

 Life

 Ouyi was a native of Suzhou, Jiangsu province (South Zhili).
 He was initially a student of Confucianism and rejected Buddhism, writing various anti-Buddhist tracts.
 However, after reading the works of Yunqi Zhuhong, he changed his mind and burned his old writings.
 When he was 19, his father died and Zhixu devoted himself completely to Buddhism, studying the sutras and practicing meditation.

 At the age of 24, he became a monk at Yunqi temple under Master Khan Xueling, a disciple of Hanshan Deqing.
 During this 20s he studied Yogachara, practiced Chan based on the Shurangama Sutra, and he also experienced a great awakening during Chan meditation.

 After his mother died when he was 28, he experienced a spiritual crisis and turned to the Pure Land practice of nianfo (reciting the Buddha's name).
 When he was 31, he drew lots to determine whether he should write a commentary on the Sutra of Brahma's Net based on Tiantai, Yogacara, Huayan or “a school of his own” (zili).
 He drew the lot for Tiantai.
 According to Foulks, his use of lots (rather than lineage ties or doctrinal reasons) for writing from a specific Buddhist tradition suggests that he saw these schools of thought as "not only compatible but also interchangeable."

-In his 30s he studied the Tiantai school extensively and began wrote many commentaries and essays on Buddhist sutras.
-He also became interested in mantra practice in his 30s, particularly the mantra of Kṣitigarbha.
-Ouyi Zhixu became a public teacher during this time, writing and lecturing extensively.
+In his 30s he studied the Tiantai school extensively, writing many commentaries and essays on Buddhist sutras.
+He became deeply interested in mantrayana practice in his 30s, particularly the mantra of Kṣitigarbha.
+Ouyi also became a public teacher during this time, writing and lecturing extensively.

+When he was 37 Ouyi experienced various bouts of illness which continued throughout the rest of his life.
+Over time, these experiences led him to shift his focus to Pure Land Buddhist practice.
+At the age of 56, he underwent serious illness, after which he devoted himself almost entirely to Pure Land practice.
+In his Preface to the Pure Land Repentance, Zhixu explains how in his later years he turned to Pure Land practice:When I first aspired to the Mahayana, I diligently practiced for several years.
+Although I did not dare to be arrogant and claim to have arrived home, I felt that I had gained some strength in my practice.
+I then thought that I could not be reborn in the Pure Land.
+However, when I was seriously ill and close to death, I found that none of the methods I had practiced were of any use.
+I then single-mindedly aspired to return to the Pure Land.
+However, I did not abandon my original practice, hoping to combine Chan and Pure Land practice.
+After meeting Boshan, I fully understood the Chan sickness of the present age.
+I then resolutely abandoned Chan practice and cultivated Pure Land practice.
+Although I was criticized for being like a person who stops eating because of choking, I did not care.Ouyi died in 1656, at fifty-seven.